 “But I can’t imagine he had anything in that pocket.
 Those pants are skin tight.”

-I put the gun away, started the car and drove off.
-Not even a half a minute later.
+I put my gun away, started the car and drove off.
+Not even a half a minute later…

 “Just a block away,” Reilly answered.